Rajoelina bows out of Madagascar vote after ban

 “I am ready for a peaceful and democratic handover of power after the elections,” Rajoelina said in an address broadcast on state radio and TV on Friday night.

-The electoral commission and the United Nations announced on Thursday that the first round of the presidential election would take place on October 25, followed by a possible runoff and legislative elections on December 20.
+The electoral commission and the United Nations announced on Thursday that the first round of the presidential election would take place on October 25, followed by a possible runoff and legislative elections on December 20.it

 On August 17, the special electoral court had rejected the applications of eight presidential candidates including the incumbent Andry Rajoelina, former first lady Lalao Ravalomanana and ex-president Didier Ratsiraka.

 Rivalries between supporters of the three candidates have underpinned political instability since Andry Rajoelina toppled president Marc Ravalomanana from power in 2009.